Clash of Clans TH7-TH12 guide - one guide for all basic CoC TH levels

 We leave this paragraph empty since there aren’t many new game-breaking strategies at TH12.
 There are only enhanced versions of these developed at TH11 and earlier, and we’d like you to go back a little bit and check them out.
 The most popular ones are mass Hogs, LavaLoon, Mass E-Drags, and mass Miners to some extent.

 There you go.
 A complete, thorough guide to help you on your way from TH7 all the way to the Legend League.
 If you ever have a doubt about what to do, which strategy you should use, which building upgrade next, what troops are the best - have a quick glance, and you’re good to go.
 In the in-depth guides, we have prepared a lot of useful information, like Zap-quake calculator, matchmaking rules, war weight cheat-sheet, troops tactics cheat-sheet, etc. Once you read it all, no clan will ever kick you for mistakes.
-We are teaching about base design error and attacking step by step.
+We are teaching about base design errors and attacking step by step.
 This guide is just comprehension of other guides, a brief look at what we have been working on over a couple of last weeks.

 If you feel like enjoying our effort about the SuperCell bestseller app, please, leave a like, comment, share your opinion on Facebook or TrustPilot.